WWE Rumors: Triple H vs. Seth Rollins And Return Of The Rock at WrestleMania 33

 While WrestleMania is popular for its shock factor, WWE are unlikely to abandon the prospect of getting more viewers by keeping these two big fixtures a secret.
 So if either of these rumors are true, we can expect to hear from WWE soon.

 WrestleMania 33 is scheduled to take place on April 2, 2017 at Camping World Stadium in Orlando, Florida.
-Some of the big championship matches from the night include Goldberg vs. Brock Lesnar for the Universal championship, Bray Wyatt vs. Randy Orton for the WWE championship and Chris Jericho vs. Kevin Owens for the United States championship.
+Some of the big championship matches from the night include Goldberg vs. Brock Lesnar for the Universal Championship, Bray Wyatt vs. Randy Orton for the WWE Championship and Chris Jericho vs. Kevin Owens for the United States Championship.
 Other big matches include John Cena & Nikki Bella vs. The Miz & Maryse and Undertaker vs. Roman Reigns.

 [Featured Image by Jonathan Bachman/AP Images for WWE]